Anu-662/cv-fit-analyzer/README.md

 ### AI-Based Phrasing Suggestions
 For each missing keyword, the app suggests strong, professional bullet-point rewrites — helping you express experience and skills naturally while boosting ATS visibility.

-### Clean and Intuitive Interface
-A simple Tkinter-based GUI lets you upload your résumé (PDF), paste the job description, and instantly view results — all locally, no external API calls.

 ---